GeodetischeInfrastructuur/crs-transformation-examples/README.md

 ### :mag: Geodense

-A straight line in reality is usually not a straight line in a CRSs, the deflection in the CRS dependents on the location, orientation, lenght of line segments and the projection used for visualisations or computations.
-The deflection can cause incosistency between the same data in different CRSs or compared to reality.
+A straight line in reality is usually not a straight line in a CRSs, the deflection in the CRS dependents on the location, orientation, length of line segments and the projection used for visualisations or computations.
+The deflection can cause inconsistency between the same data in different CRSs or compared to reality.
 To avoid topology issues line segments can be densified.

 Geodense is used to check density and densify `LINESTRING` and `POLYGON` GeoJSON geometries.
 In other words, this tool can be used to check 'straightness' of a line and introduce new points to compensated for possible deviations that might occur when such a geometry is transformed from a cartographic to a geographic projection (and vice versa).
 It pre-processes certain geometry types so they are better suited for transformation.